 Study groups, gatherings, conferences, committee work, international excursions and public outreach at expos and book fairs all contributed to my satisfaction for service.
 And meeting All You beautiful humans, shining examples of light and life…(words fail).
 It is my hope that the Fellowship will continue to connect, coordinate, encourage, enable and empower those who feel led to participate in disseminating these teachings to a waiting world.

 David Meyer (General Councilor)

-Raised a Methodist and disillusioned with the Bible’s internal inconsistencies and contradictions, inconsistencies with geological and archaeological evidence I became an atheist.
+Raised a Methodist and disillusioned with the Bible’s (1) internal inconsistencies and contradictions and (2) inconsistencies with geological and archaeological evidence, so I became an atheist.
 How could a perfect god create a book so conflicted with observable and measurable reality!
-Unsatisfied with a purely materialistic theology, I was searching for something more and found it in the Urantia Book.
+Unsatisfied with a purely materialistic theology, I was searching for something more and found it in The Urantia Book.
 Having a broader cosmic perspective on reality is transformative.
 The questions we ask ourselves every day when asked in the context of contemporary theologies are often difficult to answer and resolve.
 The Urantia Book changes this.
 Its breadth and depth of information answers many of the questions directly.
 The other more complex questions are easier to resolve because of the enlarged universal framework the book presents.

 I have lived and worked as a software engineer in several states and Europe for small to large international companies.
 I owned and operated a retail business for twelve years.
 My education is in electrical and computer engineering and business administration.

 Media and Communications Service Team Chair - Jena Lassiter